ldynia/archcolider/1.ProblemBackground/BusinessDrivers .md

 1. Cash payments supported by _PoS Admin_ and dedicated application for _Ocassional users_
 2. Users can add different payment methods to the App.
-3. New payment method is easy to add with a month for new areas.
+3. New payment method is easy to add within a man/month for new areas.
 4. User can spend virtual funds (coupons and discounts) for payments.

 ## 2. Feedback System - Plugable system of feedback, survey, review abilities